 Plan to visit international spots that haven’t been closed to Americans

-We know you may be dreaming of that epic Paris adventure or jaunt to Rome, but the EU has been closed to U.S. citizens for months.
-And with recent coronavirus outbreaks plaguing a number of European countries, it doesn’t seem like the gates to the EU will be back open any time soon.
+We know you may be dreaming of that epic Paris adventure or jaunt to Rome, but with recent coronavirus outbreaks plaguing a number of European countries, it’s worth it for some to be cautious.

 But this doesn’t mean U.S. travelers are out of luck.
 Many Caribbean countries are (and have been) open to U.S. travelers for months now, like Belize, Mexico, St. Lucia and Aruba.
 Turkey and Croatia have also been open to visitors throughout the pandemic.

-It may be a safer option to consider travel to spots like these (especially towards the beginning of 2021), rather than a risky bet on EU countries.
+It may be a safer option to consider travel to spots like these, rather than a risky bet on other EU countries.

 - Research travel insurance policies.